linebender/xilem/masonry/src/doc/01_creating_app.md

 }
 ```

-Every time the user interacts with the app in a meaningful way (clicking a button, entering text, etc), the `on_action` method is called.
+Every time the user interacts with the app in a meaningful way (clicking a button, entering text, etc), an [`Action`] is emitted, and the `on_action` method is called.

-That method gives our app a `DriverCtx` context, which we can use to access the root widget, and a `WidgetId` identifying the widget that emitted the action.
+That method gives our app a [`DriverCtx`] context, which we can use to access the root widget, and a [`WidgetId`] identifying the widget that emitted the action.

 We create a `Driver` struct to store a very simple app's state, and we implement the `AppDriver` trait for it: